lattenwald/tgpingerbot/README.md

   admin_id: 123871269386
 ```

 `admin_id` is `i64` id of admin user, there are some admin commands that can be used by that user.
+It is optional.

 ## TODO